 As with most European covered bonds, there is potential for market risk exposure.
 For example, following issuer default, covered bondholders may be exposed to interest rate and foreign exchange risk, which could arise from the different payment promises and durations made on the cover pool and the covered bonds.
-Currently 69.0% of the assets and 88.4% of the liabilities are fixed rate.
+Currently 76.5% of the assets are fixed rate, whereas most of the liabilities are floating.
 Mitigant: the requirement that the stressed present value OC of the cover pool must exceed, by at least 2%, the total of outstanding covered bonds issued against the cover pool.